 Retiring Physician Checklist

 What about retirement?
-What list of items do you need to check off in your retiring physician checklist?
+What items do you need to check off in your retiring physician checklist?

 What other issues must you consider as you get closer to retirement?